Dodo33/alchemist-view/README.rst

 Description
 ===========
-Alchemist-view is a php/javascript application which allow to view summary charts of trading strategies created with alchemist-lib.
+Alchemist-view is a php/javascript application which allow to view summary charts of trading strategies created with `alchemist-lib <https://github.com/Dodo33/alchemist-lib>`_.

 Screenshot
 ==========